lexik/LexikFormFilterBundle/Resources/doc/index.md

 2. Configuration
 ================

 You only need to add the following lines in your `app/config/config.yml`.
-This file contains some template blocks for some filter_xxx types.
+This file contains the template blocks for the filter_xxx types.

 ```yaml
 # app/config/config.yml